There’s Unicorn SPiT in our Loo and I Love It!!

 And we sanded the pallets until they were free of splinters.
 Now I was finally ready to start SPiTting 😎

 Okay, before we get to the SPiTting part 😉 be sure to follow us on Facebook, Twitter, Pinterest, and Instagram.
 And don’t forget to subscribe so you’ll never miss a post!

 I used our balsamic Rusty Nail Muti to stain and seal the pallets, but any water-based wood stain should work.
 It must be water-based so that the Unicorn SPiT will stick.
 Oil-based sealers will create a protective layer that Unicorn SPiT won’t be able to penetrate and you’ll lose out on all those beautiful colors.

 I covered one side of all the cut bits with Rusty Nail Muti, and on the other side, I only used the stain around the outer edges.
 I wanted to keep as much raw wood as possible free for the Unicorn SPiT.

 Once the stain was dry (about 10 minutes) I could start playing with my SPiT, whoop, whoop.

 Here’s how I played with my Unicorn SPiT

-I gave the pallets a light spitz of water and added Dragon’s Belly on the outside, followed by Navajo Jewel and then Blue Thunder.
+I gave the pallets a light spritz of water and added Dragon’s Belly on the outside, followed by Navajo Jewel and Blue Thunder.
 Don’t you just love those names?

 Once the SPiT was dry, I dry brushed on some more Rusty Nail Muti to make everything pop and add additional contrast.